DUNE/computing-training-202112/_episodes/11-expert-in-the-room-larsoft.md

 ## Set up your environment

-You may need to check your login scripts:  .bashrc, .shrc, .profile, .login, etc. for experiment-specific setups for other experiments and even DUNE.
+You may need to check your login scripts:  `.bashrc`, `.shrc`, `.profile`, `.login`, etc. for experiment-specific setups for other experiments and even DUNE.
 This tutorial assumes you have a "clean" login with minimal or no environment set up.
 You can do simple checks to see

 ~~~
   env | grep -i nova